EbookFoundation/fef-questionnaire/README.md

         ('de', 'Deutsch')
     )

-To run more than one language, set
+If you've added a language, you'll need to

+    python manage.py makemigrations
-    python manage.py sync_transmeta_db
+    python manage.py migrate

 If you want to use multiple languages, add the i18n context processor to TEMPLATES
     'context_processors': ['django.template.context_processors.i18n',]

 and set up middleware as described in the [Django translation docs](https://docs.djangoproject.com/en/1.8/topics/i18n/translation/)

-To see an example questionnaire you can do the following (Note: this will only work if you have both English and German defined as Languages in `settings.py`):
+To see example questionnaires you can do the following (Note: this will only work if you have both English and German defined as Languages in `settings.py`):

+    python manage.py loaddata ./apps/fef-questionnaire/example/fixtures/example.yaml
-    python manage.py loaddata ./apps/fef-questionnaire/example/fixtures/initial_data.yaml
+    python manage.py loaddata ./apps/fef-questionnaire/example/fixtures/books.yaml

 ### Start the server!